smancke/docker-intro/README.md

 1. Setup a docker-compose project with:
    - webserver with php
    - database of choice (e.g. mysql, postgres, or nosql, ...)
-2. Implement a counter example im php
+2. Implement a counter example in php
 3. Scale the webserver

 compose best practices